laravel/docs/helpers.md

 <a name="method-str-padright"></a>
 #### `Str::padRight()` {#collection-method}

-The `Str::padRight` method wraps PHP's `str_pad` function, padding the right side of a string with another:
+The `Str::padRight` method wraps PHP's `str_pad` function, padding the right side of a string with another string until the final string reaches a desired length:

     use Illuminate\Support\Str;